Artishia Gilbert

-Artishia Garcia Gilbert (1868–1904) (also known as Artishia Gilbert-Wilkerson) was an African-American from Kentucky who became probably the first black woman licensed to practice medicine in the state.
-After obtaining her undergraduate and master's degrees in Kentucky, Gilbert earned her medical degree in Washington, D.C.
-While continuing her education, Gilbert taught at her alma mater and upon obtaining her license both continued to teach and practiced medicine in Louisville.
+Artishia Garcia Gilbert (1868–1904) (also known as Artishia Gilbert-Wilkerson) was an African-American physician who was likely the first African American woman licensed to practice medicine in the U.S. state of Kentucky.
+After earning her undergraduate and master's degrees in Kentucky, Gilbert earned her medical degree in Washington, D.C.
+While continuing her education, Gilbert taught at her alma mater and upon obtaining her license continued to both teach and practice medicine in Louisville.

 Early life

-Artishia Garcia Gilbert was born on June 2, 1868 in Manchester, Clay County, Kentucky to Amanda (née Hopper) and William Gilbert.
-She was the younger of two children in the family.
-Her parents were farmers and until she was six years old, her father migrated to various communities, having no fixed residence.
+Artishia Garcia Gilbert was born on June 2, 1868, in Manchester, Clay County, Kentucky, to Amanda (née Hopper) and William Gilbert.
+She was the younger of two children.
+Her parents were farmers and until she was six years old, her father migrated to various communities, and the family had no fixed residence.
 Each place that they lived, Gilbert made acquaintance with the local teachers, soon learning to spell and read.
 In 1878, her parents moved to Louisville and she entered the public schools, remaining for the next three years.

-In 1881, Gilbert became a Christian and entered the Normal and Theological Institute run by Rev. William J. Simmons, (later known as State University).
-In 1885, she graduated from the Normal School and enrolled in university studies.
-During her schooling, Gilbert taught Sunday school and took in jobs to assist her mother with her tuition costs.
-She graduated with an A.B. degree in 1889 as class valedictorian.
+In 1881, Gilbert converted to Christianity and entered the Normal and Theological Institute run by Rev. William J. Simmons, (later known as State University).
+In 1885, she graduated from the Normal and Theological Institute and enrolled in university studies.
+While a student, Gilbert taught Sunday school and performed various jobs to assist her mother in paying her tuition costs.
+She graduated with an A.B. degree in 1889 as valedictorian of her class.